ABOUT THIS SITE

 Heat Shrink Tubing And Connectors, AAA protection, How to install and repair. http://youtu.be/jCRsx38WRw8

-When your boat is on the hard (ashore) and you are using power tools, do not power them from the boat (inverter, generator etc).
+When your boat is on the hard (ashore) and you are using power tools, do not power them from the boat (inverter, generator etc.).
 You no longer have a green grounding wire connection to ground on board.
 Power them from a good quality extension cord from a power source at the marina or place where you are working, or use cordless power tools.
 Tell the marina staff what you are doing.
 They can keep an eye on you in case there is an accident.

 Do not run extension cords onto your boat when it is sitting in the water.
 Would you plug in a power tool and then stand in a bathtub full of water?
 That is what you are doing!
 Use cordless power tools or power them from the on-board shore power to maintain the shore ground connection.

-Terminals must be used.
+To connect two wires together or to connect a wire to a buss bar or electrical equipment, terminals must be used.
 Bare wire to stud connections with the wire wrapped around the connector are not allowed.
 Good terminal connectors are required.
 The part of the terminal that surrounds the wire should be insulated and sealed against moisture. page on the Friendship Sloop Society web site explains it well.